 In 2014 The Cape Wine Auction Trust was established, with Wendy Appelbaum, Michael Jordaan, Ken Kinsey-Quick, Mike Ratcliffe and Siobhan Thompson appointed as Trustees.
 Their vision – to support education in the wine lands by raising money through the hosting the Cape Wine Auction – a top-drawer two-day glamorous event that celebrates, on a global stage, South Africa’s vinous offering in line with uniting the industry around a common philanthropic goal.
 The outcome – to channel all of that cash back into the area that needs it most – education.

-The next Cape Wine Auction will be held in February, with the The American Express Barrel Auction hosted by Tokara on Friday 9 February 2018 and the Cape Wine Auction taking place on Saturday 10 February at Rustenberg Estate.
-We invite you to join us and support us so that together we can continue to inspire a wave of change in the lives of the children in the Cape Winelands.
+The next Cape Wine Auction will be held on 14 and 15 February 2020.
+We invite you to join us and support us so that together we can continue to inspire a wave of change in the lives of the children in the Cape winelands.
 As Nelson Mandela said “Education is the most powerful weapon which can be used to change the world”.

 What makes the CWA Trust different?